-Keep in mind that, even by leveraging their website’s domain authority, a content won’t rank if it’s not of a good quality and provides the answers that the readers want.
+Keep in mind that, even by leveraging their website’s domain authority, the content won’t rank if it’s not of good quality and provides the answers that the readers want.

 Now that you have an awesome content that is getting some steady views and climbing up the SERP as we speak.

 Why not use that same content and get more views?
 This time on a different website?
 There are a whole different set of big players in a slightly different niche.